 - Celery- add the crunch factor that's classic in chicken salad

 - Scallions- add color and a mild onion flavor without being overpowering

 - Sliced almonds- I love the flavor and texture of sliced almonds in this salad (toasting them adds even more flavor).
 However, you can substitute other nuts like cashews, pecans or walnuts.

-I usually make a large batch of this salad so that I can enjoy it for a couple of days.
+I usually make a large batch of this curry chicken salad with grapes so that I can enjoy it for a couple of days.
 Here are some ways to enjoy it: